specify/webportal-installer/README.md

 2. Use the Specify Data Export tool to create a Web Portal export zip file (see the Specify 6 Data Export documentation) for each collection to be hosted in the portal.
 During the initial Web Portal 2.0 setup use an export file for a single collection.
 If aggregated collections are desired replace the single collection with the aggregated collections.
-3. Copy the zip files into the `specify_exports` directory in this directory.
+3. Create a specify_exports directory in the web portal directory and copy the zip files into it.
 The copied files should be given names that are suitable for use in URLs; so no spaces, capital letters, slashes or other problematic characters.
 E.g. `kufish.zip`
 4. Build the Solr app: `make clean && make`.